Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Proof of Main Theorems

-using the usual change of variable, where $\wt{A}$ defined in \eqref{sec.Proof.2-0}.
-Now, the approximation technique of Proposition \ref{Pr.Discr.1} can be applied to replace the first sum by martingale $\ov{\cal U}_\zs{2,m_2}$ defined by and $Y(\lambda,x)=\int_\lambda^\infty z^{-3/2}\ln(x/K)\wt{\varphi}(z,x)\d z$.
+using the above change of variable, where $\wt{A}$ is defined in \eqref{sec.Proof.2-0}.
+Now, the approximation technique of Proposition \ref{Pr.Discr.1} can be applied to replace the first sum by the martingale $\ov{\cal U}_\zs{2,m_2}$ defined by and $Y(\lambda,x)=\int_\lambda^\infty z^{-3/2}\ln(x/K)\wt{\varphi}(z,x)\d z$.
 On the other hand, one obtains the same estimate \eqref{sec.Proof.1-1-1} for the integrand, which implies that the second sum can be omitted at order $n^r$ for any $r>0$ by Lemma \ref{Le.
 Use.4}.

-Now, approximation representation for the trading volume $\ov{\Gamma}_\zs{n} $ following the procedure in the approximation of $\Gamma_n$.
-The following is established in \cite{Nguyen}. \begin{proposition} Under conditions $(\C_1)-(\C_2)$,
+Now, we consider the approximation representation for the trading volume $\ov{\Gamma}_\zs{n} $ following the procedure in the approximation of $\Gamma_n$.
+The following is established in \cite{Nguyen}. \begin{proposition} Under Conditions $(\C_1)-(\C_2)$,

 \end{proposition} Hence, $\ov{{\cal M}}_\zs{m_\zs{2}}={\cal U}_\zs{1,m_\zs{2}}+\ov{{\cal U}}_\zs{1,m_\zs{2}}-\kappa_\zs{*}(\ov{ \cal U}_{2,m_\zs{2}}+\ov{ \cal U}_{3,m_\zs{2}})$ is the martingale part of the hedging error for L\'epinette's strategy, which can be represented in the form